-This fact became even more apparent to me when I attended an event to sample local chefs’ entries for the James Beard Foundation’s Annual Blended Burger Project.
+This fact became even more apparent when I attended an event to sample local chefs’ entries for the James Beard Foundation’s Annual Blended Burger Project.

 Now in its fourth year, the healthy competition challenges chefs to blend mushrooms with meat for burgers that are more nutritious and sustainable.

-Several of Houston’s top food bloggers, including my friend The Hangry Woman, converged at Kitchen 713, one of Houston’s hot, new restaurants to try the burgers.
+Several of Houston’s top food bloggers, including my friend The Hangry Woman, converged to sample these creations by Houston-based chefs.

 I was pleased to see a representative from 8th Wonder Brewery handing out samples because burgers and beer are a perfect combination.